Social Icons

 Directed by Henry Selick

-Due to Burton’s busy schedule working on Batman Returns he was not available to direct this movie so Henry Selick was called upon to do the honors.
-The maker constructed 227 puppets for the film and Jack himself having close to four hundred heads to display his speech and emotions.
+Due to Burton’s busy schedule working on Batman Returns, he couldn’t direct the film, so Henry Selick stepped in to take the helm.
+The production involved constructing 227 puppets, with Jack alone having nearly 400 interchangeable heads to capture his speech and expressions.

-The Nightmare Before Christmas was a critical success as previously said, holding a rating of 96% in Rotten Tomatoes and making over 75 million dollars in the box office, compared to its 18 million production cost and due to its wide acceptance Disney has reissued the film under their Disney Digital 3-D format, it then became the first stop-motion animated feature to be entirely converted to 3-D.
+As mentioned earlier, The Nightmare Before Christmas was a critical success, holding a 96% rating on Rotten Tomatoes and earning over $75 million at the box office against an $18 million budget.
+Due to its widespread popularity, Disney later reissued the film in Disney Digital 3-D, making it the first stop-motion animated feature to be fully converted into 3D.

 0 comments: